 4/20 is familiar to marijuana enthusiasts everywhere.
 And our birthday is a source of occasional mirth and merriment to those in the know.
 Sorry to be a buzzkill, but it’s totally coincidental: The great state of Delaware decided on our incorporation date.

 It’s interesting how one great idea can lead to another.
 When Backblaze was still coming together, we thought we’d store backup data using an existing cloud storage service.
 So we went to Amazon S3.
 We found that S3 was way too expensive for us.
 Heck, it’s still too expensive, years later.

-As our work with Storage Pods continued and as we built out our data center, we realized that we could offer cloud storage to our customers for 1/4 the price that Amazon does.
-And that’s what led us to start B2 Cloud Storage.
-You’ve enthusiastically adopted B2, along with a growing cadre of integration partners.
+As our work with Storage Pods continued and as we built out our data center, we realized that we could offer cloud storage to our customers for one-fourth the price that Amazon does.
+And that’s what led us to start Backblaze B2 Cloud Storage.
+You’ve enthusiastically adopted Backblaze B2, along with a growing cadre of integration partners.

-Ten years later, we’re astonished, humbled and thrilled with what we’ve accomplished.
-We’ve restored more than 20 billion files and the Storage Pods in our data center now keep more than 300 Petabytes of data.
+Ten years later, we’re astonished, humbled, and thrilled with what we’ve accomplished.
+We’ve restored more than 20 billion files and the Storage Pods in our data center now keep more than 300 petabytes of data.
 The future is bright and the sky’s the limit.
-We can’t wait to see what the next ten years have in store.
+We can’t wait to see what the next 10 years have in store.